Skip to content

 • Stiffness in the hips and groin [2]

-The best way to release the Iliacus muscle of its tightness and trigger points is with deep tissue massage.
+The best way to release the Iliacus muscle of its tightness and pain is intentional, targeted deep tissue massage.
 It is important that deep tissue massage is done first because a knotted, tight muscle is near impossible to stretch.

-Iliacus muscle deep tissue massage can be done with the hands of a professional, or with an Iliacus release tool like QL Claw.
-QL Claw is great for Iliacus muscle release with its comfortable, versatile design.
-Unlike other massage products, QL Claw can release all 5 muscles that could be causing low back pain and more.
+Effective Iliacus massage can be done with the hands of a professional in a clinic, or with an Iliacus release tool like QL Claw.
+QL Claw is great for Iliacus muscle release with its targeted, hooked design and rubber-like material.

 Iliacus Muscle Release Placement